Skip to content

 27. Rev

-Rev lets you choose to work on various transcription projects like interviews, podcasts, and lectures.
+Rev offers a variety of transcription projects including interviews, podcasts, and lectures.

 28. Scribie

-The files you type are about six minutes long.
+Scribie uses AI systems to provide automated transcripts, which can make transcription easier.
+The files you work on are about six minutes long.

 29. Happy Scribe

-Happy Scribe offers transcription projects in English, Spanish, Dutch, Portuguese, and other languages.
+Happy Scribe offers transcription projects in multiple languages, including English, Spanish, Dutch, and Portuguese.
+It hires workers from various countries worldwide.

 30. GoTranscript